XKaguya/AutoReconnect-Remastered/README.md

 disconnected_message: '{0} has been replaced by player {1}'
 # The way plugin to show for spectator players.
 Set 1 for Hint, 2 for Broadcast.
 disconnected_message_type: 1
+# The information used for other plugins to avoid conflicts.
+Set to default if you have no conflict.
+spawn_reason: RemoteAdmin
 ```